elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-effective-exam-preparation-strategies-and-how-can-they-help-improve-performance.md

 url: /learn/education-studies/questions/what-are-some-effective-exam-preparation-strategies-and-how-can-they-help-improve-performance
 score: -1.0
 related_article1:
-    id: 160346
+    id: 160464
-    title: What should be considered when choosing courses to align with career goals and manage workload?
+    title: >-
+        What techniques can be used to overcome presentation anxiety and engage the audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-should-be-considered-when-choosing-courses-to-align-with-career-goals-and-manage-workload
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-overcome-presentation-anxiety-and-engage-the-audience-effectively
 related_article2:
-    id: 160345
+    id: 159963
-    title: How can students effectively navigate university systems and utilize available resources?
+    title: >-
+        What are active reading techniques, and how do they assist in identifying key information?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-effectively-navigate-university-systems-and-utilize-available-resources
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-assist-in-identifying-key-information
 related_article3:
-    id: 160365
+    id: 160273
-    title: What principles should be considered in curriculum design to ensure alignment with learning outcomes?
+    title: >-
+        How can visualization techniques help overcome presentation anxiety?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-ensure-alignment-with-learning-outcomes
+    url: /learn/education-studies/questions/how-can-visualization-techniques-help-overcome-presentation-anxiety
 related_article4:
-    id: 160141
+    id: 160345
-    title: How can study groups be effectively organized to achieve group goals?
+    title: >-
+        How can students effectively navigate university systems and utilize available resources?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals
+    url: /learn/education-studies/questions/how-can-students-effectively-navigate-university-systems-and-utilize-available-resources
 related_article5:
-    id: 159967
+    id: 160136
+    title: >-
-    title: What are the benefits of study groups, and how do they contribute to collaborative learning?
+        What are active reading techniques, and how do they enhance comprehension?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-enhance-comprehension
 ---

 &nbsp;